-On September 6, 1926, Al Faussett (1879-1948) rides over Eagle Falls on the Skykomish River (Snohomish County) in a homemade boat.
+On September 6, 1926, Al Faussett (1879-1948) rides over Eagle Falls on the Skykomish River in Snohomish County in a homemade boat.
 The stunt, although not as impressive as Faussett's ride over Sunset Falls the previous May, still attracts considerable attention and burnishes Faussett's image as a falls-leaping daredevil.
-After Eagle Falls, Faussett will go on to jump four other falls in Washington, Oregon, and Idaho during the next three years.
+After Eagle Falls, Faussett will go on to jump five other falls in Washington, Oregon, and Idaho during the next three years.

 Leap from Obscurity

 Alfred “Al” Faussett was born in Minnesota on April 12, 1879, but moved to Monroe, Washington (Snohomish County), about 1893.
 He married, had a family, and lived an obscure life running his own small logging operation until the mid-1920s.
 Then, in 1926, opportunity knocked, and on May 30, Faussett successfully navigated Sunset Falls (also on the Skykomish River) in a homemade dugout canoe.
 The success of this adventure whetted his appetite for more.